Persuasion and Advocacy

 - One of the top 5 programs in degrees granted for 11 years.

 - Faculty with established and ongoing research on local and international issues.
 Professor Eddah Mutua was invited by the Embassy of Rwanda to present her research on women and peacebuilding in Rwanda on the 20th anniversary of the Rwanda genocide.
-She also earned a 2014 Minnesota State Colleges and Universities (MnSCU) Diversity and Equity Award for her work on a collaborative project between the university and three area school districts.
+She also earned a 2014 Minnesota State Diversity and Equity Award for her work on a collaborative project between the university and three area school districts.

 - Core classes occur in smart classrooms in Riverview, the only campus building on the National Register of Historic Places.